 - LGBTQ Identity & Relationships

-Over the past ten years, Hilary has worked with people of all ages, providing individual counselling, couple / relationship counselling, family counselling, group counselling and clinical supervision and workplace support.
+Over the past eleven years, Hilary has worked with people of all ages, providing individual counselling, couple / relationship counselling, family counselling, group counselling, clinical supervision and workplace support.
 She has the desire, skills and experience to work with people from diverse cultural and ethnic backgrounds, sexual orientations and gender identities.

 Hilary is committed to professional development.
-She is a certified Narrative Therapist with additional training in Family Systems Therapy, Solution Focused Therapy, Feminist and Anti-Oppressive based frameworks, Cognitive Behavioral Therapy, Group Facilitation, Mediation and Collaborative Divorce.
+She is a certified Narrative Therapist with additional training in Family Systems Therapy, Solution Focused Therapy, Feminist and Anti-Oppressive based frameworks, Cognitive Behavioral Therapy, Addictions, Group Facilitation and Mediation.

-Please contact Hilary at firstname.lastname@example.org to book your complimentary initial telephone consultation or contact Electra or Aumakua reception with your contact information and Hilary will contact you directly.
+Please contact Hilary at firstname.lastname@example.org to book your complimentary initial telephone consultation or contact reception at Aumakua to book an appointment.

 Our Registered Clinical Counsellor offers the following forms of therapy: